the-expanse/SideQuestWiki/BMBF.md

 ----

-If this occurs be sure to check in your main library click the 3 dot button on Beatsabers game icon, then go to Permissions and turn allow Storage permissions for the game, if the issue persists then restart your device and it should subside, If it continues try dis and re enabling the storage permissions and hard restart your headset by holding the power button for 15 seconds, if it still persists it would be best to clean install following the directions below from scratch, make sure to remove all related programs (Beatsaber, BMBF, BeatOn) before installing Beatsaber again and starting the process.
+If this occurs be sure to check in your main library click the 3 dot button on Beatsabers game icon, then go to Permissions and turn allow Storage permissions for the game, if the issue persists then restart your device and it should subside, If it continues try uninstall and re enabling the storage permissions and hard restart your headset by holding the power button for 15 seconds, if it still persists it would be best to clean install following the directions below from scratch, make sure to remove all related programs (Beatsaber, BMBF, BeatOn) before installing Beatsaber again and starting the process.

 ##### `WARNING IF DELETING THE BMBF FOLDER`

-###### `Deleting the BMBF folder will mean ALL CUSOM SONGS AND MODS are completly wiped and will note be recoverable with anything in the BMBFs TOOL tab.
+###### `Deleting the BMBF folder will mean ALL CUSOM SONGS AND MODS are completely wiped and will note be recoverable with anything in the BMBFs TOOL tab.
 They will all have to be reinstalled once again from where you got them originally, though songs can be recovered faster if you utilize the Syncsaber bookmark system after making an account on Beastsaber.com
 with this method mods will always need to always be manually recovered when doing this.`

 ## For Transferring up Purchased Packs and Save Data